 Can’t blame them!!
-They are stuck at home and also parents are trying to juggle work and home life.
-No matter how much fun activities you plan for your kids or homeschool them, time comes when you have no choice but to allow screen time.
+They are stuck at home, and also parents are trying to juggle work and home life.
+No matter how many fun activities you plan for your kids or homeschool them, the time comes when you have no choice but to allow screen time.

-And while screen time is inevitable and totally okay, next time when you turn on the screen, think about not-so controversial form of entertainment for your kids: screen-free learning, aka Podcast.
+And while screen time is inevitable and totally okay, next time when you turn on the screen, think about a not-so-controversial form of entertainment for your kids: screen-free learning, aka Podcast.

-When my kids were introduced to podcasts, all of a sudden “no screen-time” became “no problem”.
-They didn’t even realized that their screen time is cut on purpose.
+When my kids were introduced to podcasts, all of a sudden, “no screen-time” became “no problem.”
+They didn’t even realize that their screen time was cut on purpose.
 Very sneaky!!

-It’s similar to talk show radio program, available at anytime and made for and by kids.
+It’s similar to a talk show radio program, available at any time and made for and by kids.

 How to listen to Podcast?

-If you are new to the world of podcast, you have got plenty of options for listening to podcast.
-Podcasts are available to stream online, or you can download app for podcast called “Podcatcher”.
+If you are new to the world of podcasts, you have got plenty of options for listening to podcasts.
+Podcasts are available to stream online, or you can download an app for podcasts called “Podcatcher.”

-Here are options you have for listening podcasts.
+Here are the options you have for listening to podcasts.

 iPhone Podcast App

-If you have an iPhone, than you are good to go because iSO comes with podcast built in app.
+If you have an iPhone, then you are good to go because iSO comes with a built-in podcast app.
 Search for Apple Podcasts app.
 The app allows you to search the directory, find new shows and subscribe.
-Next time when you want to listen to podcast, open the app and pick the episode.
+Next time when you want to listen to the podcast, open the app and pick the episode.
 It is that easy!!

 Android Podcast Apps

-Android also have its own podcast built-in app called Google Podcasts.
-It is not as advanced as iSO app.
-You can download Soundcloud or pocketcasts to start listening right away.
+Android also has its own podcast built-in app called Google Podcasts.
+It is not as advanced as the iSO app.
+You can download Soundcloud or pocket costs to start listening right away.

-Smart speakers are another way to listen to podcast specifically when you are doing chores around the house.
+Smart speakers are another way to listen to podcasts, specifically when you are doing chores around the house.
 Use google home or Amazon Echo.

-If you are listening to podcast on iPhone or android, it comes with decent set of earbud.
-And they are more than enough to listen to podcast for your kids.
+If you are listening to podcasts on iPhone or Android, it comes with a decent set of earbud.
+And they are more than enough to listen to podcasts for your kids.

-If your kid -like mine – prefers headphone, then I recommend for this one for 8 years +.
+If your kid -like mine – prefers headphones, then I recommend this one for 8 years +.

 What are the benefits of Podcasts?